davidmfoley/react-router-modal/README.md

 import { ModalContainer, ModalRoute } from 'react-router-modal';
 import { BrowserRouter, Link } from 'react-router-dom';

+// assumes webpack loader for css
-// if using webpack for css - YMMV import 'react-router-modal/css/react-router-modal.css'
+// ... or include this css however you do that in your project ... import 'react-router-modal/css/react-router-modal.css'

 function FooModal() {